yquake2/ref_vk/README.md

 This is the vkQuake2 vulkan renderer library ported to Yamagi Quake II.

 ## Compilation

 You'll need:

 * clang or gcc,
 * GNU Make,
 * SDL2 with `sdl2-config`,
 * vulkan-headers,
 * vulkan-validationlayers if you like to debug issues.

+For vulkan-headers on macOS with Homebrew: `brew install molten-vk`.

 Type `make` to compile the library.
 If the compilation is successfull, the library can be found under *release/ref_vk.dll* (Windows) or *release/ref_vk.so* (unixoid systems).

 ## Usage